Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Description of the experiment

 The experiment described here is, up to minor differences, the Bohmian version of Bell's original experiment.
-The only slight change is that, in the original setup, the Stern--Gerlach apparatuses themselves are rotated, whereas in our case the particle spins are rotated by magnetic coils.
-The choice of coils can be motivated by several reasons.
-First, keeping the Stern--Gerlach analyzers fixed allows us to treat a one-dimensional dynamics.
-Second, a configuration with rotated Stern--Gerlach devices would be more difficult to implement experimentally than a system equipped with coils.\\
+The only slight change is that, in the original setup, the Stern-Gerlach apparatuses themselves are rotated, whereas in our case the particle spins are rotated by magnetic coils.
+The use of magnetic coils instead of rotating Stern-Gerlach analyzers allows the measurement settings to be implemented while preserving a one-dimensional dynamical description.
+This choice also provides a simpler and more controlled realization of the measurement configuration.

-\paragraph{Intermediate regimes} We have derived and presented the wave functions corresponding to the different free-evolution regimes of our experiment.
+\paragraph{Intermediate regimes} The wave functions associated with the different free-evolution regimes have been specified above.
 However, the so-called \emph{intermediate} regimes have not yet been discussed.
-In our setup, these regimes correspond to the time intervals during which the particles are subjected to the magnetic field gradients generated by the Stern--Gerlach devices over a short duration $T$.
+In our setup, these regimes correspond to the time intervals during which the particles are subjected to the magnetic field gradients generated by the Stern-Gerlach devices over a short duration $T$.
 For particle $A$ (respectively particle $B$), this interaction regime takes place between times $t_1$ and $t_2$ (respectively $t_3$ and $t_4$).
 These intervals are defined such that $t_2 - t_1 = t_4 - t_3 = T$, and satisfy $t_1 \ll t_3$, meaning that Alice performs her measurement well before Bob.
 Finding exact analytical expressions for the wave functions during these intermediate regimes is extremely difficult.
-Rather than attempting to derive exact solutions, we choose to approximate the transitions between the different regimes.
-Although we do not model explicitly the detailed interaction of the particles with the magnetic field gradients, we require that both the probability densities and the probability currents be preserved throughout the transitions, in order to maintain quantum equilibrium.
+Rather than attempting to derive exact solutions, we approximate the transitions between these regimes.
+Although we do not model explicitly the detailed interaction of the particles with the magnetic field gradients, we impose continuity of both the probability density and the probability current in order to preserve quantum equilibrium.
 We therefore propose, for times between the beginning of the interaction at $t_N$ and its end at $t_{N+1}$, with $N = 1,3$, a smooth interpolation between the corresponding free regimes.
 For the probability current associated with particle $i = A,B$ during this transition, we define

 where $\vec{j}_{K,i}(t)$ denotes the probability current associated with particle $i$ in the state $\boldsymbol{\Psi}_K(t)$, with $K = 1,\dots,4$.

 The function $\lambda_N(t)$ is chosen as a smooth transition function given by